-You can request a deposit of your refund (or part of it) to a TreasuryDirect® online account to buy U.S. Treasury marketable securities and savings bonds.
-For more information, go to http://go.usa.gov/3KvcP.
+You can request a deposit of your refund (or part of it) to a TreasuryDirect® online account to buy U.S. Treasury savings bonds.
+For more information, go to https://treasurydirect.gov.

 U.S. Series I Savings Bonds

 You can request that your refund (or part of it) be used to buy up to \$5,000 in series I savings bonds.
 You can buy them electronically by direct deposit into your TreasuryDirect® account.
 See instructions under Part I for details.
 Or, if you don't have a TreasuryDirect® account, you can buy paper savings bonds.
 See the instructions under Part II for details.